openstack/nova-specs/specs/wallaby/approved/modernize-os-hypervisors-api.rst

   Easily figured out by filtering running instances by host (admin-only, like this API).

-While we can remove the useless fields, the useful ones are still limited in their usefulness owing to the restrictive policy in place for this API.
-We can improve this by allowing users with the ``PROJECT_ADMIN`` role to list all hypervisors their project is allowed to access.

 In addition to the changes to the ``/os-hypervisors/detail`` API, there are also two other APIs that appear to have outlived their usefulness:
 ``/os-hypervisors/statistics``, which provides summary information of the